Discover more in Hay

 Hay Market events

-Don’t miss the opportunity to experience an event in the town’s Memorial Square, and the historic Buttermarket and Cheese Market, both built in the 1830s.
+Don’t miss the opportunity to experience an event in the town’s Memorial Square and the historic Buttermarket and Cheese Market, both dating back to the 1830s.

 Fair on the Square